webix-hub/docs/data/api/ui.filemanager_onafterpathclick_event.md

 onAfterPathClick
 =============

-@todo:
-	check

 @short:
-	fires after the folders' path has been clicked
+	fires after the path item has been clicked

 @params:
 - id 		string		the id of the clicked folder